-What Are You Going To Do Now?
+What Are You Going To Do After Graduation?

 As a student, the ominous question may hang heavily over your head from the moment you step off the stage with your brand new diploma, and probably for the months leading up to that shining moment.
 Often, students don’t have a sure answer.
 We may get to know the bedroom in our parent’s house again, go back to our summer jobs, or perhaps enter straight into the impending “real world” we have heard so much about.
 But for those who would like to take a break from the everyday (myself included) there are numerous options to satisfy the travel itch you may be feeling.
 I took advantage of one of these opportunities by teaching English in South Korea after graduating from Illinois State University and had, in so many words, a life-changing experience.
 Here is how you can take advantage of this opportunity as well.